-As mentioned previously, here is the Linux companion to my Lenovo Yoga 3 Pro review.
+As mentioned previously, here’s the Linux companion to my Lenovo Yoga 3 Pro review.
 The configuration tested is Debian GNU/Linux 8 “Jessie” with a 3.16 Kernel running the GNOME 3.14 desktop environment.
 I’m dual-booting UEFI with Windows.

 Hardware and drivers

 To my surprise, the touchscreen worked right out-of-the-box with a fresh install of Debian.
 After some use it randomly seems to decide it has had enough and stops responding.
-I’ve not been motivated to investigate this as the work I do in Linux is usually much more keyboard centric than the playtime I spend in Windows.
+I haven’t been motivated to investigate this as the work I do in Linux is usually much more keyboard-centric than the playtime I spend in Windows.

-Automatic screen rotation and conversion from laptop to tent and tablet modes are not supported.
+Automatic screen rotation and conversion from laptop to tent and tablet modes aren’t supported.
 There are two different Kernel modules available that will add this functionality.
-However, they are not in the Kernel nor in the Debian repositories.
+However, they aren’t in the Kernel nor in the Debian repositories.
 Installing them will lead to breakage and added maintenance work during updates.
 To allow me to use it in tablet and tent modes, I settled for creating a manual screen rotation button instead.

 redshift -o 3700K” and “

 redshift -x”, and the GNOME keyboard shortcut manager as described above.

 The Broadcom Wi-Fi module (BCM43b1 hybrid/BCM4352) and the graphic card needs proprietary drivers.
 Full instructions on how to set up the Wi-Fi drivers are available on the Debian wiki.
 This is the first Linux laptop that I’ve owned where I haven’t had any issues with the Wi-Fi.
 The graphic card took more work.